 Surely this is a multi-part piece.

-Anet A8 is available in black color.
-Its stylish look makes ideal for both home and professional use.
+Anet A8 is available in black.
+Its stylish look makes it ideal for both home and professional use.

 The printer dimensions are 19.6 x 15.7 x 17.7 inches (498 x 398 x 450 mm).
 It weighs 18.7 lb (8.5 kg).
 The spool holder is mounted separately from the printer.

-The price Anet A8 is $179.00, which is reasonable considering its functionality.
+The price Anet A8 is $179.00, which is reasonable considering its functionality and infinite upgradability.